openshift/external-dns-operator/docs/infoblox-openshift.md

     aws cloudformation describe-stacks --stack-name infoblox
     ```
     _Note_: NIOS instance takes around 10 minutes to start
 - Once the EC2 instance passed all the checks you can try to connect to the Grid Manager WebUI using the Elastic IP and `admin/${GRID_ADMIN_PASSWORD}` as credentials.
-Use HTTPS scheme and accept the self signed certificate.
+Use HTTPS scheme and accept the self-signed certificate.
-- You may want to set up the DNS for the newly created public IP.
+- You may want to set up DNS for the newly created public IP.
 You will need the FQDN later during the setup.

 ### Infoblox configuration
 - Setup a new grid.
 At the first start a wizard would pop up and propose to do so, you can follow `Use vNIOS Instance for New grid` chapter from the guide in the [links](#links) or follow these notes: